praeclarum/spec3/README.md

 The three values are combined with two bounding points to form a 5-point spectrum:

-* *ɑ* at 345 nm (implicitly always = 0)
+* *ɑ* at 348 nm (implicitly always = 0)
-* **SX** at 440 nm
+* **SX** at 438 nm
-* **SY** at 545 nm
+* **SY** at 542 nm
-* **SZ** at 630 nm
+* **SZ** at 644 nm
-* *ω* at 750 nm (implicitly always = 0)
+* *ω* at 760 nm (implicitly always = 0)

-Individual radiances can be computed at any wavelength (within the bounds of 345nm to 750nm) using linear interpolation.
-This means that the color space can represent any color in the visible spectrum along with any UV and IR "colors" in a 405nm window by simply tracking a wavelength offset.
+Individual radiances can be computed at any wavelength (within the bounds of 348nm to 760nm) using linear interpolation.
+This means that the color space can represent any color in the visible spectrum along with any UV and IR "colors" in a 412nm window by tracking a wavelength offset.

+The wavelength selection was chosen to provide a balance between information loss producing spectra with only positive values.

-Because teh color space of SPEC3 directly measure energy, addition of colors is simple addition.
+Because the color space of SPEC3 directly measures energy, addition of colors is simple vector addition.
 Because the energies never need to be clipped, the color space is suitable for high dynamic range rendering.

-The color space is designed to be linearly convertible from CIE XYZ and RGB color spaces with minimal loss of information.
+The color space is designed to be linearly convertible from CIE XYZ and linear RGB color spaces with a minimal loss of information.
 Conversion is a simple linear transform so it's fast to convert to and from SPEC3.

 ## Conversion Functions